 - 2 bay leaf

-- 2 litres vegan stock use a beef flavoured vegan stock if available.
-I added 3-4 teaspoons of stock powder.
+- 2 litres vegetable stock [use a beef flavoured vegan stock if available.]

 - Add the carrot, celery, and onions to the soup or stew pot.230 grams carrots, 150 grams celery, 380 grams onion

-- Nestle the tempeh block in the middle of the veggies.
+- Nestle the tempeh block in the middle of the veggies.250 grams tempeh

-- Set the cabbage wedges in the pan on top of the potatoes.
-Don't worry if the tops of the cabbage is not submerged into the stock.
+- Set the cabbage wedges in the pot on top of the potatoes.
+Don't worry if the tops of the cabbage are not submerged into the stock.500 grams white cabbage

-- Bring to the boil.
-Lower the heat and pop a lid on.
+- Bring the stew to the boil and lower the heat to low-medium and pop a lid over the pot.
 Simmer for 30 minutes.

 - Remove the lid, and flip over any cabbage wedges that were above the stock.

-- Continue to simmer, minus the lid, for 15 minutes or until the potatoes and cabbage is fork tender.Taste the gravy and add salt and black pepper to taste.
+- Continue to gently boil, minus the lid, for 15 minutes or until the potatoes and cabbage is very tender.Taste the stock and add salt and black pepper to taste.

-- Sprinkle each bowl with chopped parsley or chives if liked.
+- Optional: Sprinkle each bowl with chopped parsley or chives if liked.10 grams parsley

-- Tempeh can be switched out for tofu, rehydrated TVP chunks (textured vegetable protein)/soya curls, seitan, large whole mushrooms, or a can of butterbeans.
+- Tempeh can be switched out for tofu, smoked tofu, rehydrated TVP chunks (textured vegetable protein)/soya curls, seitan, large whole mushrooms, or a can of butterbeans.
 Or pre-cooked sliced vegan sausages, burgers, or steaks added to the stew towards the end of cooking.

 - Leftovers can be stored in the fridge, in a covered container, for 3 days.

-- Or frozen for up to 4 months.
-Defrost before reheating.
+- Or frozen for up to 2-3months.
+Thaw before reheating.

 - Reheat by bringing to the boil, lower the heat, and simmer for 3-4 minutes until piping hot.
-Add extra veggie stock if necessary.
+Add extra vegetable stock if necessary.